cudmore/Vascular-Analysis/_posts/2015-02-01-algorithms.md

 date: 2015-02-01 22:46:33
 ---

-####Stack Alignment
+####Aligning timepoints

-The beautiful thing is we do not do alignment in the traditional sense, there is no need to modify your original .tif image files.
+The beautiful thing is we do not align timepoints in the traditional sense, there is no need to modify your original .tif image files.

 Alignment is done by specifying a 'pivot point' that is common to all timepoints to be aligned.